Arkansas Bankruptcy Lawyer

 A reaffirmation is a legal agreement that makes you liable for your debt, despite filing bankruptcy.
 The document must be signed and approved by the court.

 Will I have to go to court?

 You will be asked to attend a meeting of creditors with your attorney.
 The purpose of this meeting is to give the bankruptcy trustee and the creditors an opportunity to appear and ask you questions about the bankruptcy schedules that list the financial facts relevant to your bankruptcy petition.
 Usually, the only one to appear is the bankruptcy trustee.
 Remember, an experienced bankruptcy attorney will be there with you and can do most of the talking.
 It is a very informal meeting/process and a routine step taken in all bankruptcy cases.

 Occasionally your trustee or creditor may file an objection, motion, or other pleading in your bankruptcy protection plan.
 These filings are automatically scheduled for hearing with the court.
 However, most matters can be resolved in advance (cancelling the court date).
 If a matter is not resolved, you may have to appear before a judge at a hearing.

 Still have questions about how bankruptcy will affect your financial situation?
 We’re here to help.
-Download our free Bankruptcy FAQ PDF to find the answers to other common questions about filing bankruptcy or contact our Arkansas bankruptcy lawyers today.
+Download our free Bankruptcy FAQ PDF to find the answers to other common questions about filing bankruptcy.
 We can review your records and help you determine if bankruptcy is the right solution for you.